 Lovely – you’re still here.

 You must be as serious about fine tuning your Europe holiday list as we are.
 There are some great suggestions here and we will be trying them out.
+I think you will be interested in these tips on how we can all afford to travel more often.

 Feel free to ask questions and don’t hesitate to contact us on the Budget Travel Talk facebook page.